 I see why you're confused.
-Not only do probation and parole both start with the letter "p," but they both represent ways for people convicted of crimes to avoid doing time.
+Not only do probation and parole both start with the letter "p," but they both represent ways for people convicted of crimes to live out in society while under some form of supervision.
 What's more, they're both conditioned on good behavior—if the offender messes up, they're shown back to their cell.

 But there is a major procedural difference between probation and parole.
 Probation is part and parcel of the offender's initial sentence, whereas parole comes much later, allowing the offender early release from a prison sentence.

-Probation is handed down by the judge at trial.
-It may be in lieu of jail time or in combination with some jail time.
+Probation is handed down by the judge at the time of sentencing.
+It doesn't have to come with jail time but can.
 The judge will specify restrictions on the offender's activities during the probationary period.

 by: Sara J. Berman